Coimbatore To Munnar Is Better Than Kochi To Munnar

 As I reached Kochin and spoke to a few fellow backpackers about it, I realised that Kochi to Munnar is a comparatively more frequented route.

 It makes sense to do so if you are already in Fort Kochin, and are travelling to Munnar by Bus.
-But if you are doing a road trip and you want to enjoy the journey the most, I suggest you reroute to Coimbatore to Munnar.
+But if you are doing a road trip and you want to enjoy the journey the most, I suggest you reroute from Coimbatore to Munnar.

 Kochi to Munnar Is Boring